Is Human-Like Text Liked by Humans? Multilingual Human Detection and Preference Against AI: Human Detection

 \section{Human Detection}

 We performed an extensive case study on 9k instances across 9 languages to verify how difficult it is for native speakers to detect AI outputs in everyday domains. \tabref{tab:detection-acc} demonstrates that human detection accuracy can reach 87.6\% on average.
-This reveals that this is not particularly difficult for native human experts, contrary to what previous studies have reported.
-Below, we zoom into the impact of various factors.
+Contrary to previous findings, \textbf{mgt} detection is not particularly difficult for native human experts.